News

 Each day there is a full programme of arena events to delight the whole family including vehicle parades, bands and the ever-popular Tug of War between hundreds of children and a mighty traction engine.

 Local worthy causes are set to benefit from the thousands of pounds raised at this year’s bumper Steam Rally in Bailey Park.
-But another spin-off for Parkinsons Cymru is a special donation thanks to late entry exhibitors, the Rotary President’s chosen charity for his Presidential year.
+But another spin-off for Cwtch Angels is a special donation thanks to late entry exhibitors, the Rotary President’s chosen charity for his Presidential year.

 “This is a real community venture and all thanks to the hard work of a dedicated bunch of locals organisations which help us marshal the event and make it such a great success,” said Rally Organiser David Hassall.
 “It is a tribute to those people who willingly give up their time for nothing to help make this event what it has grown into, and also why we are able to help so many good causes in the town.
 Our dedication is that so much given to the Steam Rally is used for the benefit of the town”.

-Last year, with the Sunday first day enjoying sunny skies, the rally cleared well over £20,000, most of which went to local worthy causes.
+Last year, with some fine weather, the rally cleared over £30,000, most of which went to local worthy causes.

-Abergavenny Rotary Club President Dean Christy added: “It’s a great show, it is very much home-grown but attracts a vast audience of people who travel from near and far to experience the sights and sounds of a very different day out.
+Abergavenny Rotary Club President Keith Spencer added: “It’s a great show, it is very much home-grown but attracts a vast audience of people who travel from near and far to experience the sights and sounds of a very different day out.
 The Rally came back with a bang after Covid with record crowds generating a huge buzz in Bailey Park and the town.
-We are hoping for some fine weather again and planning for an even bigger and better event this year”, said Dean.
+We are hoping for some fine weather again and planning for an even bigger and better event this year”, said Keith.

 “This is a great boost,” said David.
 “The Steam Rally is Rotary’s major fundraiser and with the help of a lot of people we have kept alive a great show for the town.
 Because everyone works for free the local causes see a great benefit.
 As Rotarians we are committed to supporting the youth of the town and we do like to see a sizeable proportion of the money go to the various youth organisations.
 As a result of our interest in them, the youngsters reciprocate by volunteering to help us on the two days of the show.
 It’s a great community spirit and even the paying customers are more pleased to pay the entrance fee when they know that the money raised will stay in the town to help good causes. “